the ART of the POSSIBLE - London SW19

 Go back to Training menu

-(3) precision Training Protocol + Training Zones
+(3) precision Training + AI generated Training Zones

-<< Nathalie Descusse-Brown: Overall Winner of the Cotswold Way 50k Challenge 2018
+<< Nathalie Descusse-Brown: Overall Winner: Cotswold Way 50k 2018

 Personal Performance Profile

-• Shows your Potential at various distances.
+• It will present the results digitally and graphically, showing your Potential at various distances.

 • Highlights Strengths and Weaknesses in your running and, possibly, in your Training Spectrum